Rennzie/livestock-management-app/APIDocs.md

     The request uses the `addWeight()` method to push the object into an animals `weights` array.
 It returns an object with animal whose weight has been changed.

+- `/bovines/:id/breeding/production`

+  -`post()`

+  For updating a mothers production array with a newly registered calf.

+  Request Requires: an object with a key of `calfId` and a value of the new calfs `id`.

+  The request uses the `.addNewCalf()` method to push the id into the mother animals `breeding.production` array.

 - `/bovines/weights`
   - `post()`